 During the fish-processing stage, we place a significant focus on food safety and minimizing environmental impact.
 All our processing and farming sites are certified by the Aquaculture Stewardship Council (ASC).
 This is a major organization in the industry that sets the highest standards for responsible aquaculture.
 The ASC's certification process emphasizes the preservation of the natural environment, reduction of water pollution, and the promotion of a socially responsible industry.
 This certification is a testament to our commitment to sustainability and responsible farming practices, which are integral to our ESG objectives.
 Our operations are also subject to scrutiny by the local food authority.
-We employ automation and state-of-the-art equipment provided by industry leaders.
-In a comprehensive study from 2022, over 15,040 farmed fish underwent rigorous testing for prohibited and undesirable substances, with none detected.
-The findings confirm that levels of medications and environmental contaminants are well beneath established safety thresholds.
+We employ automation and state-of-the-art equipment provided by industry leaders Marel and Baader to ensure efficient processing and minimal waste of resources.
+It's also worth noting that farmed salmon contains fewer pollutants than fatty wild fish.
+For more information on this topic, you can refer to the resource Salmon Facts.